How Stress Could be Causing Your Acne Breakouts

 Limit Caffeine

 Excessive consumption of caffeine can increase stress hormones, and if the caffeinated drink also has a load of sugar in it, it can contribute to blood sugar spikes, which also impacts your mood throughout the day.
-Caffeine actually takes around 7 hours to be completely cleared from the body – so if you’re drinking tea and coffee late in the day, you might be affecting how much deep, restorative sleep you’re getting.
+Caffeine actually takes around 7 hours on average to be completely cleared from the body – so if you’re drinking tea and coffee late in the day, you might be affecting how much deep, restorative sleep you’re getting.
 Try to stick to just two caffeinated drinks a day, and try to have them before 2pm, so that the caffeine doesn’t impact your sleep later on.

 Get help from professionals.

-How nutritional therapy can help with stress…
+How nutritional therapy can help with stress.

 Helping you to live a healthy, happy, confident life